fogfish/datum/doc/generic.md

 ### Custom encoders/decoders

 Only flat data structures are supported at the moment.
-You still need to deal with custom derivation.
+You still need to deal with custom derivation in complex use-cases.
 There are few approaches here

 You can write encoder from scratch.
 In many cases semi-auto and assisted derivation helps you here -- you only writes a custom code for container types but you benefit of derived codec for atomic one.